 For the face, I love Sun Love from Annmarie Gianni.
 It is slightly tinted and smells lightly like chocolate!
 Yum!

-For other options, you can explore the EWG’s Skin Deep Database for titanium dioxide or zinc oxide sunscreens.
+For other options, you can explore the EWG’s Skin Deep Database for sunscreens with titanium dioxide or zinc oxide as the active ingredients.

 EWG Skin cancer on the rise.
 Accessed 4/2/2015 http://www.ewg.org/sunsafety/skin-cancer-on-the-rise.php